Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/voice-call-properties.md

 | Recording | Define the state of recording to be initiated.
 The default value is **Stop**. | Entity,<br>Confirmation,<br> Message,<br>and GenAI nodes | IVR |

-Below is a demo of the IVR Properties section, within the Component Properties panel of a Dialog Task node.
+Below is a demo of the IVR Properties section of a Dialog Task node.

 <img src="../images/ivr-properties.gif" alt="IVR Properties" title="IVR Properties" style="border: 1px solid gray; zoom:70%;">